mosn/envoy-go-ldap-auth/README.md

 The password corresponding to the `bindDN` specified when running in search mode, used in order to authenticate to the LDAP server.

-- cache_ttl, number, default 0

-Cache expiry time in seconds.
-If it is set to 0, caching is disabled.

 - timeout, number, default 60